Skip to main content

 Skoden Wellness Club

-Skoden Wellness Club is a group dedicated to supporting Native American students in setting and meeting their wellness goals.
+Skoden Wellness Club is a group dedicated to supporting students in setting and meeting their wellness goals.
 These wellness goals are not only related to physicality, but also mental and spiritual wellness.
 In the past, Skoden Wellness Club has met for yoga, light stretching, community discussions, and more.
 Led by a UCSD Native alumna, Skoden typically meets quarterly.

 Talking Circles